creativecolab/WebInteractionsLogger/README.md

 - Navigate to chrome://extensions (chrome can be replaced with your appropriate browser name) and toggle on developer mode (on the top right)
 - Drag and drop the unzipped folder into the tab
 - Access the extension by clicking the "Extensions" button in the toolbar of your browser

+## Server Setup
+- Create a WSGI Entry Point within the same directory as webLogger.py
+- Create a .service file within the /etc/systemd/system/ directory that will allow Ubuntu’s init system to automatically start Gunicorn and serve the Flask application whenever the server boots
+- Configuring Nginx to proxy requests
+The above steps are from following these setup guides: [1](https://blog.miguelgrinberg.com/post/running-a-flask-application-as-a-service-with-systemd) and [2](https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-gunicorn-and-nginx-on-ubuntu-18-04#step-5-configuring-nginx-to-proxy-requests)
+** For reference, our current server was able to run with these specs: Ubuntu 20.04 OS, 2 CPU cores, 2GB RAM, 50GB storage.

 ### Chrome Extension Development
 - popup.html - The popup that users interact with when they click the extension button